GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: Related Work

-Previous studies usually focus on constructing medical datasets to adapt general-purpose LVLMs but pay less attention to the adaptation strategies.
-However, naive training/adaptation strategies may not successfully adapt general-purpose LVLMs to the medical data, due to the large gap between the natural image-text pairs and the medical ones.
-Moreover, these strategies can hardly align the broad imaging modalities and various types of medical text (e.g., prescriptions, radiology reports, and electronic health records) to obtain generalizable features, thus limiting the models' performance.
-Our work thus proposes a novel three-stage training strategy to better integrate the visual and language features to enhance generalization ability.
+While these studies focus on constructing medical datasets, they often overlook adaptation strategies.
+Naive training methods may fail to bridge the gap between natural and medical image-text pairs, or align diverse medical modalities and texts (e.g., prescriptions, radiology reports, EHRs), limiting generalizability.
+Our work introduces a novel three-stage training strategy to better integrate visual and language features, improving generalization.